#CSM2011 Acute Care Lecture: Our Foundation and Our Future?

 #CSM2012 is off and running!
 Over 10,000 physical therapists from across the nation are moving around the Chicago area.
 Conference programming officially started today. @MPascoe, @EricRobertson, and myself @Dr_Ridge_DPT have attended various sessions.
 Mike is utilizing Cover it Live to live blog during sessions.
 Check out his sessions HERE .
 You can ask questions or comment.
 Or, feel free to engage the content after the talk is over.
 This morning he was living blogging from Engaging Students in 140 Characters or Less.

 I attended educational sessions on Physical Therapists in the Emergency Department, the Mechanisms of Manual Therapy, Glenohumeral Internal Rotation Deficit, ACL Rehabilitation, and The 2nd Annual Acute Care Lecture.
 Great variety today.
 In my downtime, I was able to read quite a few posters and interact with the authors.
 I even utilized my iPhone to send them e-mails with my virtual business card that contains my contact information, social media links, practice areas, and interests.
 Who needs paper?
+So if you got inspired by this, you can easily avail those virtual business cards online.
+Not only are they extremely convenient, but they’re also affordable.
+You won’t believe how much sense of professionalism they convey and how effective they truly are.

 Well, I am off to the @AAOMPT Social located at The Scout Waterhouse on 13th and Wabash (1301 S. Wabash).
 If you are reading this then come on down!!!